cakebatterandsprinkles/LIRIBOT/README.md

 7. `node liri.js clear-data`

     :curly_loop: When user is finished using the program, they can delete the log.txt and random.txt files by using this command.
-    * Be careful with this command!
+    * :bangbang: **Warning:** Be careful with this command!
 When it's deleted, you can't get your search information back.

     ![Here is the demo](gifs/clear-data.gif)